20 Hacks to Decorate Studio Apartment on a Budget

 17. Choose a ladder shelf for storage

-Ladder shelves are perfect for studio apartments.
-They take up little floor space but offer lots of room for your stuff.
+Ladder shelves take up little floor space but offer lots of room for your stuff.
+You can find them in many styles to match your decor.

 Use a ladder shelf to show off books, plants, or photos.
 It’s great for keeping things off the floor and making your space feel bigger.

-18. Use mason jars for storage and decoration
+18. Mason jars for storage and decoration

+Mason jars are cheap and versatile for studio apartments.
 You can use them to store small items like pens, rubber bands, and craft supplies.
 Paint the lids with chalkboard paint to label contents easily.

 For decoration, fill jars with flowers or candles.
 Create a cozy atmosphere by putting fairy lights inside.
+You can also use them as drinking glasses or to serve desserts at parties.

 19. Paint an accent wall

+Paint an accent wall in your studio apartment.
 Pick one wall to be the star of the show and give it a bold new color.

-Deep blues, rich greens, or warm terracottas can add depth to your space.
+Choose a shade that complements your existing decor.
+Pastel blues, rich greens, or warm terracottas can add depth to your space.

-20. Hang art prints from local artists
+20. Hang art prints

 You can often find affordable options at craft fairs, markets, or online shops.